A density bound for triangle-free $4$-critical graphs

-Next, note that by Lemma \ref{identificationlemma} applied to the path $v_3v_2v_1$, either $bb' \in E(G)$, or $v_1$ is the end of an $M$-gadget with $b$ and $b'$.
+Next, note that by Lemma \ref{identificationlemma} applied to the path $v_3v_2v_1$ with $v_{1}$ playing the role of $x$ in Lemma \ref{identificationlemma}, either $bb' \in E(G)$, or $v_1$ is the end of an $M$-gadget with $b$ and $b'$.
 First suppose $bb' \in E(G)$.
-In this case, note that by Lemma \ref{triangledegrees}, at most one of $a$ and $c$ has degree three.
+In this case, note that by Corollary \ref{triangledegrees}, at most one of $a$ and $c$ has degree $3$.
 Thus $b$ does not send charge to at least two of its neighbours in Step 1.
-Symmetrically, at most one of $a'$ and $c'$ has degree three, and so $b'$ does not send charge to at least two of its neighbours in Step 1.
+Symmetrically, at most one of $a'$ and $c'$ has degree $3$, and so $b'$ does not send charge to at least two of its neighbours in Step 1.
 Thus $v_1$ receives at least $\frac{1}{3}$ from each of $b$ and $b'$ in Step 1.
 By Claim \ref{leaves}, $v_4$ receives at least $\frac{4}{9}$ charge in Step 1.
 Finally, each of $v_2$ and $v_3$ receive at least $\frac{1}{6}$ by Observation \ref{onesixth}.
 It follows that

-as desired.
 Thus we may assume that $bb'$ is not an edge in $G$.
 But then by Lemma \ref{identificationlemma} applied to the path $v_3v_2v_1$, we have that $v_1$, $b$, and $b'$ are contained in an $M$-gadget with end $v_1$.
 By Claim \ref{betterleaves}, $v_1$ thus receives at least $\frac{1}{2}$ charge during discharging.
 By a perfectly symmetrical argument, $v_4$ receives at least $\frac{1}{2}$ charge during discharging.
 As above, each of $v_2$ and $v_3$ receive at least $\frac{1}{6}$ by Observation \ref{onesixth}.
-It follows that:
+It follows that